-"What's the point?," the others ask.
+"What's the point?" the others ask.
 The hummingbird pauses just long enough to reply: "I'm doing the best I can!"
-The story is a favourite of 25-year-old Patrick and his younger brother, who fled five years ago from the Democratic Republic of the Congo (DRC) to the Nakivale refugee settlement in southwest Uganda.
+The story is a favorite of 25-year-old Patrick and his younger brother, who fled five years ago from the Democratic Republic of the Congo (DRC) to the Nakivale refugee settlement in southwest Uganda.
 The brothers, both artists, ran educational workshops for young people in the settlement, and—until they had to sell their laptop—an animated version of the hummingbird tale was one of the videos they screened.
 The message is apt: with 115,00 refugees in Nakivale alone, and well over half a million nationwide, the brothers' contribution is minute.

 Around the world, some 65 million people—refugees, asylum seekers, internally displaced people—were driven from their home in 2015, the highest number since records began; developing countries host 86 percent of them.
 (The six wealthiest nations, representing half the global economy, are home to just 2.1 million.)

 Many governments don't allow refugees to seek formal employment; some grant the right to work but effectively prevent it with high permit fees or strict rules that keep refugees in camps.
 Not in Uganda.
-Here, refugees—mostly from South Sudan, DRC, Burundi and Somalia—are allowed to move freely, start a business and work for others.
+Here, refugees—mostly from South Sudan, DRC, Burundi, and Somalia—are allowed to move freely, start a business, and work for others.
 Some settle in cities, but most are allocated small plots of land in government-managed settlements, where the United Nations Refugee Agency (UNHCR) and its partners provide some healthcare and welfare services; they get materials to build basic homes on their plots.
 The UNHCR, increasingly looking for long-term solutions as conflicts around the world drag on, says the policy could be a model for governments everywhere.

-Uganda's policy makes it "one of the best places to stay for refugees", said Robert Hakiza, who arrived in 2008 and could be a poster child for the tight-knit Congolese community here (more refugees and migrants from DRC end up in Uganda than any other African country).
+Uganda's policy makes it "one of the best places to stay for refugees," said Robert Hakiza, who arrived in 2008 and could be a poster child for the tight-knit Congolese community here (more refugees and migrants from DRC end up in Uganda than any other African country).
 Soon after reaching Uganda, he cofounded a nonprofit aimed at helping other urban refugees find their feet.
-Today, the organisation employs 15 staff.
+Today, the organization employs 15 staff.

 Hakiza's is not the only success story.
 Research by the University of Oxford in 2014 in two settlements in Uganda—officials avoid the term "camps" since these are more like normal village settings, where people can come and go freely—found that only 1 percent of refugees were not employed; the rest were in employment or self-employed.
-They contribute to the economy, trading with, hiring or working for Ugandans.
-In the capital Kampala, Congolese refugees and immigrants dominate the low-end jewellery trade: associated with the gold that is mined in DRC, they tend to be trusted above other nationalities by Ugandan buyers.
+They contribute to the economy, trading with, hiring, or working for Ugandans.
+In the capital Kampala, Congolese refugees and immigrants dominate the low-end jewelry trade: associated with the gold that is mined in DRC, they tend to be trusted above other nationalities by Ugandan buyers.
 "This business can't exist without refugees," said Hakiza.
 "You don't see many Ugandans competing."

 It's not all rosy, though.
 "People think I have a lot of money," she said, gesturing to the Puma hold-alls, the FC Barcelona rucksacks, the dusty trainers around her.
 "But it's all debt."
 Suppliers give her goods on credit; witty and warm-hearted, affectionate even with those she's just met, it's unsurprising they trust her.
 Now, though, she is plagued by worry: "Clients need to be paid, and I'm not selling," she said.
 Freedom to do business only goes so far without access to some capital.
-Some international organisations offer loans: Chantal is still trying to repay the 500,000 shillings (about £120) she says she got from the Jesuit Refugee Service some time ago.
-But such offers are few compared to the level of demand, while microloans are out of reach for most.
-Research by Hakiza and others in 2016 found that of the over 100 microfinance institutions in Uganda, only a few have refugees as clients.
+Some international organizations offer loans: Chantal is still trying to repay the 500,000 shillings [$140] she says she got from the Jesuit Refugee Service some time ago.
+But such offers are few compared to the level of demand, while micro-loans are out of reach for most.
+Research by Hakiza and others in 2016 found that of the over 100 micro-finance institutions in Uganda, only a few have refugees as clients.